-Council recognises the value of transparency and accountability in its administrative and management practices, and supports the making of public interest disclosures that reveal corrupt or improper conduct, or the taking of reprisals against those who come forward to disclose such conduct.
-Council is committed to the aims and objectives of the Act.
+Council recognises the value of transparency and accountability in its administrative and management practices, and supports the making of Public Interest Disclosures that reveal corrupt or improper conduct.
+Council is committed to the aims and objectives of the PID Act.

-This policy outlines the way in which any individual, including members of the public, staff and Councillors can disclose information which enables to prevention of fraud and corruption.
+This policy outlines the way in which any individual, including members of the public, staff and Councillors, can disclose information which enables the prevention of fraud and corruption.